Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 “Hey, Daria,” she said.
 “You’ve been standing out there for a while.”

 Jolda smiled.
 “It’s okay.
 You’re here for my dad, right?
 He’s in the study,” she said, stepping aside.
 “I love what you did with your hair, by the way.
 It looks really cool.”

 “What you see is the results of my sister using me as an experimental subject.”

 Jolda laughed.
 “Well, your sister knows her stuff.
 Dad!” she called out.
 “Daria’s here.”

-“Tell her to come in,” his voice came from farther down the hall.
+“Tell her to come in,” his voice came from upstairs.

-Jolda sat back down on the rug in front of the glowing hearth.
-She’d spread out a dozen papers and a few open books on the rug before it.
-Sighing, she absent-mindedly cradled her brother while peering at the texts.
-Her half-lidded gaze told Daria that she’d rather be doing just about anything else.
+Jolda sat down in front of the glowing hearth.
+A dozen papers and a few open books lay on the colorful rug before it.
+Sighing, she absent-mindedly rocked her brother while peering at the texts.
+Her half-lidded gaze told Daria that she’d rather be doing almost anything else.

-Daria took off her shoes as per Redguard custom and walked on socked feet down the hall to Armand’s office.
+Daria took off her shoes, as per Redguard custom, and walked up the stairs to Armand’s office.
 He waited for her inside, standing by a big table and dressed in a resplendent purple moth-silk robe.
 The place looked bare compared to the last time she’d seen it, the Dwemer artifacts and animunculi absent.